 Code of Conduct for RRF Conferences

 RRF expects conference attendees to be able to engage in open discussions free of discrimination, harassment, and retaliation.
 We strongly believe that a community where people feel uncomfortable, threatened, or under discriminatory scrutiny is neither healthy nor productive.
-Accordingly, RRF strictly prohibits any degree of intimidating, threatening, or harassing conduct during our conferences, as well as in any other written or personal communication involving any activity of the Foundation.
+Accordingly, RRF strictly prohibits any degree of intimidating, threatening, or harassing conduct during our conferences, as well as in any other written or personal communication involving any activity of the RRF.
 This policy applies to speakers, staff, volunteers, exhibitors, and attendees.
 Conference participants violating these rules may be sanctioned, expelled from the conference, or expelled from RRF at the discretion of the RRF Board of Directors.

 Reporting an Incident